michaelmalamut/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-A Colorado Board of Elections has tasked me with coducting an election audit.
-Although, I have completed majority of the audit, the election commission has requested additional data to complete the full audit.
+A Colorado Board of Elections has tasked me with conducting an election audit.
+Although, I have completed majority of the audit, the elections commission has requested additional data to complete the full audit.
 I am tasked with collecting data on the voter turnout for each county, the percentage of votes from each county out of the total count, and the county with the highest turnout.

 ## Election-Audit Results
 ### Total Votes